aubreyrjones/lemon-py/README.md

 not like that approach, as I find reading and following the recursion of different rules much more complicated when cluttered by the Python syntax on top of the grammar's own definition syntax.
-You might like it better than writing C++ grammar actions, though.
+You might like that better than writing C++ grammar actions, though.

 Lark is probably the closest in capabilities and design to lemon-py, in that it is driven by a data file (string) defining the grammar.
 It